 - A candidate may run to be a Representative for only one category of groups per election.

 - All groups are required to submit a vote for Representative to the ABC.
-Votes must be signed by at least three (3) executive board members of each group.
+Votes must be made by members of the groups’ executive boards.

 - Proxy votes are prohibited.
 An executive board member of an ABC recognized group who sits on the executive board of another group may cast separate votes on behalf of his/her respective organizations.

-- If a Representative resigns, applications for the vacancy shall be solicited from the general membership.
+- If a Representative resigns, applications for the vacancy shall be solicited from the general Columbia undergraduate student body.
 A new representative may then be appointed by a simple majority of the ABC.

 - If a member of the ABC Executive Board resigns, a new officer may be appointed by a simple majority of the ABC after nominations are made from within the board.